justinnobledev/Ptero-File-Upload/README.md

 The script will:

 1. Build the list of files from `upload/`.
-2. Fetch your servers from the panel filtered by eggs.
+2. Fetch your servers from the panel filtered by images.
 3. Create necessary directories on the server.
 4. Upload all files while preserving folder structure.